feldera/feldera/docs/connectors/sources/datagen.md

 If the type of the field is a complex type (array, map, struct), the `value`, `key`/`value`, and `fields` parameter respectively define the field settings for the complex type.

-#### String Generation Methods
+#### String Generation Strategies

-In case the field type is a string, the `string` strategy can be used to generate strings.
+In case the field type is a string, various strategies can be used to generate different kinds of strings.
-The type of string is chosen by the `method` parameter.
-The following methods are available:

 - Lorem: `word`, `words`, `sentence`, `sentences`, `paragraph`, `paragraphs`
 - Name: `first_name`, `last_name`, `title`, `suffix`, `name`, `name_with_title`, `phone_number`, `cell_number`